Keirua/smslists/README.md

 support were critical to the Ugandan research that led to SMS Lists.

 Research in Haiti was facilitated by the great John Presime.
-John's efforts as research partner, logistics coordinator and Kreole translator were critical to the development of SMS Lists.
+John's efforts as research partner, logistics coordinator and Kreole translator were crucial to the development of SMS Lists.

 Further acknowledgements go to Pierre Noel and Samantha Hackney at the Haiti